cyber-dojo/commander/README.md

 cyberdojo/commander is the image that the [cyber-dojo](http://cyber-dojo.org) shell script delegates to.
 Embedded within cyberdojo/commander are docker and docker-compose, together with the docker-compose.yml file which launches the [web](https://github.com/cyber-dojo/web) server.

-The [cyber-dojo update] command is not yet implemented.